A Comprehensive Review of Few-shot Action Recognition: Related Surveys

-\textbf{Zero-shot Action Recognition. } Estevam \textit{et al.}~\cite{estevam2021zero} present a survey of zero-shot action recognition methods that describes several techniques used to perform visual and semantic extraction.
+\textbf{Few-shot Action Recognition.} { Wang \textit{et al.}~\cite{wang2023survey} and Ruan \textit{et al.}~\cite{ruan2024advances} provide brief overviews of few-shot action recognition.
+Specifically, Wang \textit{et al.}~\cite{wang2023survey} summarized FSAR methods according to the task process, and Ruan \textit{et al.}~\cite{ruan2024advances} simply categorize FSAR methods into: memory networks, metric learning, and data augmentation.
+While these taxonomies bear a resemblance to general FSL surveys~\cite{li2023deep, gharoun2023meta}, they do not specifically highlight the contributions of current methodologies in addressing the unique challenges within FSAR.
+And these surveys fail to encompass all significant works since the establishment of this field and are limited in scope, lacking comprehensive comparative analysis, detailed taxonomy, and discussion of recent advancements.
+On the contrary, we present the most systematic review in the field of FSAR, extending to advanced topics and broadening its applicability to more intricate contexts.
+It includes valuable details and fills the gaps left by existing surveys. } \textbf{Zero-shot Action Recognition. } Estevam \textit{et al.}~\cite{estevam2021zero} present a survey of zero-shot action recognition methods that describes several techniques used to perform visual and semantic extraction.
 They do not take into account the few-shot action recognition, as zero-shot learning is inherently different from the few-shot setting.
 In zero-shot learning, predictions are made based on semantic information rather than on a few samples.

 \textbf{Few-shot Learning.} Additionally, there are several surveys~\cite{wang2020generalizing, li2023deep, gharoun2023meta, song2023comprehensive} focus on few-shot learning.
 Wang \textit{et al.}\cite{wang2020generalizing} review the formal definition of few-shot learning and identify the core issue as the unreliability of the empirical risk minimizer.
 Gharoun \textit{et al.}~\cite{gharoun2023meta} and Song \textit{et al.}\cite{song2023comprehensive} further provide a novel taxonomy for recent advances in the field.
 Li \textit{et al.}~\cite{li2023deep} specialize in the few-shot classification task, offering a review of deep metric learning methods categorized according to three stages of metric learning.
 These surveys briefly discuss the application of few-shot learning in action recognition as a future trend.